How Underinsurance Quietly Destroys Long-Term Wealth

 • Long-term goals are abandoned

-• Assets are liquidated prematurely
+• Assets are sold too early

-• Debt repayment becomes a burden
+• Debt repayment becomes hard

 The family doesn’t just lose income—they lose financial momentum.